 Be a part of this important campaign and help build a legacy of compassion and generosity that will create lasting support for Alaskan nonprofits and communities.

 The Alaska Community Foundation (ACF) is proactively raising funds to strengthen communities and nonprofits across our state.
-ACF is in the final year of a five-year $50 million campaign to grow philanthropy in our state to address current and emerging needs, and to support the programs and services that enrich Alaskans’ quality of life.
-As a public foundation for all of Alaska, ACF encourages individuals, families, businesses and foundations to give back to Alaska to benefit our state and communities for the long term.
-To date, hundreds of generous Alaskans have already committed more than $42 million in current donations and future gifts in their wills to this effort.
+ACF is in the final year of a five-year $100 million campaign to grow philanthropy in our state to address current and emerging needs and to support the programs and services that enrich Alaskans’ quality of life.
+As a public foundation for all of Alaska, ACF encourages individuals, families, businesses, and foundations to give back to Alaska to benefit our state and communities for the long term.
+To date, over a thousand Alaskans have committed more than $90 million in current donations and future gifts in their wills to this effort.

-> You Choose Where to Give
+You Choose Where to Give

 The Alaska Fund: The Alaska Fund is a flexible endowment to meet the ever-changing needs of Alaska.
 While no one can predict what the future will hold, Alaskans can ensure that generations to come will have philanthropic resources to address emerging needs and opportunities.
 Now more than ever, nonprofits across the state need our support, and the Alaska Fund is an easy and efficient way to make a difference.
 Gifts of all levels help this philanthropic endowment grow and enable it to reach more people across the state.

 Affiliate Funds :The Affiliate Program is at the heart of ACF and core to our mission.
 Established in 2008 through a partnership with Rasmuson Foundation, the Affiliate Program currently supports ten Affiliate communities across Alaska to build localized philanthropy.